 Depending on the plan you choose, deductibles can range from $200, $100, or $0 of the total cost of covered component repairs.
 Benefits include towing and roadside assistance, trip interruption protection, key fob repair/replacement, car rental allowance, and transfer of warranty ownership (with a fee).
 Not all plans are transferable.

-Cost of Chrysler Extended Warranty Coverage
+Chrysler Extended Warranty Cost

 Typically, an extended car warranty can cost auto owners upward of several hundred dollars each year.
 As each policy and each vehicle is different, estimating a cost range – even within the same manufacturer – can be difficult.
 From our research on Chrysler extended warranty options, the range in price swings widely: Mopar customers will pay anywhere from $1,800 to $4,000 for their extra protection.
 The best way to get an accurate extended warranty estimate is to get a quote from the provider.